Angry Leno screams at Maupay as Arsenal goalkeeper appears to suffer serious injury at Brighton | Goal.com

 Oh this is just unbelievable.
 Replay looks awful.
 So sad for Leno.
 The Arsenal keeper screams at Maupay as he is stretchered past him.
 Understandably furious.
 Totally needless challenge.
 Martinez on.— Charles Watts (@charles_watts) June 20, 2020

-Leno, who joined Arsenal from Bayer Leverkusen in the summer of 2018, has been an ever-present in the Premier League this season, with his replacement Emiliano Martinez restricted to FA Cup, EFL Cup and Europa League duty.
+Leno, who joined Arsenal from Leverkusen in the summer of 2018, has been an ever-present in the Premier League this season, with his replacement Emiliano Martinez restricted to FA Cup, Carabao Cup and Europa League duty.

+After being taken off, Leno received a message of support from Manchester United goalkeeper David de Gea.

 Argentine Martinez has been at Emirates Stadium since 2011 but this was just his seventh Premier League appearance for the club.